-- Which mailbox should spam messages be moved to when you use "Train as Spam"? - Should messages marked using "Train as Spam" be stored in a local spam mailbox (rather than on the server)?
-(This will use the spam mailbox for the first IMAP account that's listed in Mail's preferences.) - Should "Train as Spam" mark the messages as read? - When you use "Train as Good" on a message in the spam mailbox, should the message be moved back to the inbox? - When you use "Train as Good" on a message in the spam mailbox, should the message be marked as unread? - Should incoming spam messages be colored according to how spammy they are (darker means more spammy)?
+- Which mailbox should spam messages be moved to when you use "Train as Spam"? - Should messages marked using "Train as Spam" be stored in a local spam mailbox (rather than on the server)? - Should "Train as Spam" mark the messages as read? - When you use "Train as Good" on a message in the spam mailbox, should the message be moved back to the inbox? - When you use "Train as Good" on a message in the spam mailbox, should the message be marked as unread? - Should incoming spam messages be colored according to how spammy they are (darker means more spammy)?